Excess Food Opportunities Map

 - composting facilities.

-The map has been updated to Version 3.0.
+EPA updated the map to Version 3.1.
 The updates and additions include:

-For more information on the changes in Version 3.0, visit the Frequent Questions about the U.S. EPA Excess Food Opportunities Map.
+EPA updated all other layers in Version 3.0, released in July of 2023.
+For more information on the changes in Version 3.1, visit the Frequent Questions about the U.S. EPA Excess Food Opportunities Map webpage.

-The mapped establishments and their locations are provided for informational purposes only.
+EPA provides the mapped establishments and their locations for informational purposes only.
 The Agency does not guarantee the accuracy or completeness of the information provided as it has not been verified.

 Using the Map

-The map interface is designed for intuitive use and allows you to display multiple layers at once, as well as create customized filtered views to look at any area of the country in detail.
-Access the User Guide here.
+EPA designed the map interface for intuitive use and to allow you to display multiple layers at once, as well as create customized filtered views to look at any area of the country in detail.
+Access the User Guide.

-The map will help you learn about potential sources of excess food in your region and potential non-landfill recipients, such as food banks as well as composting and anaerobic digestion facilities.
+The map will help you learn about potential sources of excess food in your region and potential non-landfill recipients, such as food banks, food pantries, and soup kitchens, as well as composting and anaerobic digestion facilities.
 You can also use this map to inform and identify:

 - Excess food management decisions at the local level.